 Ship, statue of goddess crowned with lighthouse (personification of Portus), eagle, Nike, lighthouse with fire.

-Rome, Museo di Via Ostiense.
+Rome, Museo della Via Ostiense.
 Credits: Barbara McManus, 2004

 Keywords: shipping; trade; commerce